sematext/logagent-js/README.md

 Smart Log Parser written in Node.

-The parser detects log formats based on a pattern library (yaml file).
+The parser detects log formats based on a pattern library (yaml file) and converts it to a JSON Object.
+It includes all extracted fields.
+Date and time is combined in special field named 'ts' - it is paresed by moment.js and converted to a Date object and stored in the field '@timestamp'.
+The object with the parsed fields can be manipulated after parsing using a 'transform' function, defined in the pattern definition.

-It includes a command line tool 'logsene-parser', which reads from stdin to test the patterns.
+A command line tool 'logsene-parser' is provided.
+It reads from stdin and outputs line delemited JSON (or pretty JSON or YAML) to the console to test the patterns.
+In addtion it can forward the parsed objects directly to Logsene.

 # Installation